 Now begin to close it up by folding it, wrapping the bacon around it, and using toothpicks to hold it in place.

 Push and pull until everything is compact on the inside and you are able to fully enclose it.
 With a little effort and enough toothpicks, the backstrap should look something like this (below).

 Once again, you'll have bacon around your whole backstrap; we just left half undone to show you what it should look like underneath.

 Now, it's time to add the last seasonings to the finished product and cook it up!
 Sprinkle with seasoning and spices to your liking.

 This time, I prepared the stuffed backstrap in the oven, preheating the over to almost 400 and then letting it cook for about 25 minutes.
 You could also place it on the grill and be just as well off, if not better.

 Products featured on Wide Open Spaces are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 Last But Not Least: Devour It Like It's Your Last Meal

 Finally, it is time for the fun part.
-Let’s eat!
+Let's eat!
 Cook the meat to your preferred readiness.
-My family enjoys a medium rare meat, so I check the meat and pull it once it is at our desired readiness.
+My family enjoys a medium rare meat, so I check the meat and pull it once it's at our desired readiness.